top of page

 Northern Ireland: The Mourne Mountains and the Antrim Coast

-Northern Ireland offers some fantastic wild camping opportunities.
+Northern Ireland offers some fantastic opportunities for wild camping.
 Its rugged mountains and dramatic coastal scenery provide a sense of adventure for those willing to explore.

 • Mourne Mountains: The Mourne Mountains are one of Northern Ireland's most iconic wild camping locations, featuring sweeping valleys and rocky peaks.
-Wild camping is not officially allowed, but campers can find secluded spots in the mountains away from popular routes.
-Always ensure you're camping in a low-impact way, respecting the environment and leaving no trace behind.
+Wild camping is not officially permitted, but campers can often find secluded spots in the mountains, away from popular routes.
+Always ensure you camp in a low-impact manner, respecting the environment and leaving no trace behind.

 • Antrim Coast: The stunning Antrim Coast, with its dramatic cliffs and hidden beaches, offers some fantastic wild camping locations.
-While it's vital to avoid camping near tourist sites or private property, the quieter stretches of the coastline can provide a peaceful, isolated camping experience.
-The Giant's Causeway and Carrick-a-Rede are must-visit spots but always camp discreetly and responsibly.
+While it's essential to avoid camping near tourist sites or private property, the quieter stretches of the coastline can offer a peaceful and isolated camping experience.
+The Giant's Causeway and Carrick-a-Rede are must-visit spots, but always camp discreetly and responsibly.

 How to Find Suitable Wild Camping Spots